Lithuania: Government

 Since Lithuania declared the restoration of its independence on 11 March 1990, it has maintained strong democratic traditions.
 It held its first independent general elections on 25 October 1992, in which 56.75% of voters supported the new constitution.
 There were intense debates concerning the constitution, particularly the role of the president.
 A separate referendum was held on 23 May 1992 to gauge public opinion on the matter, and 41% of voters supported the restoration of the President of Lithuania.
 Through compromise, a semi-presidential system was agreed on.

 The Lithuanian head of state is the president, directly elected for a five-year term and serving a maximum of two terms.
-The president oversees foreign affairs and national security, and is the commander-in-chief of the military.
-The president also appoints the prime minister and, on the latter's nomination, the rest of the cabinet, as well as a number of other top civil servants and the judges for all courts except the Constitutional Court.
-The current Lithuanian head of state, Gitanas Nausėda was elected on 26 May 2019 by unanimously winning in all municipalities of Lithuania on the second election tour.
+The president oversees foreign affairs and national security and is the commander-in-chief of the military.
+The president appoints the prime minister and the cabinet, as well as other top civil servants and the judges for all courts except the Constitutional Court.
+President Gitanas Nausėda was elected on 26 May 2019 by winning in all the municipalities of Lithuania in the second election round.
+He was re-elected in 2024, winning more than 74% of the run-off votes.

 The judges of the Constitutional Court (Konstitucinis Teismas) serve nine-year terms.
-The court is renewed by a third every three years.
-The judges are appointed by the Seimas, on the nomination of the President, Chairman of the Seimas, and the Chairman of the Supreme Court,.
-The unicameral Lithuanian parliament, the Seimas, has 141 members who are elected to four-year terms.
-71 of the members of its members are elected in single-member constituencies, and the others in a nationwide vote by proportional representation.
+One-third of the court members is renewed every three years.
+The judges are appointed by the Seimas on the nomination by the president, chairman of the Seimas, and the chairman of the Supreme Court.
+The unicameral Lithuanian parliament, the Seimas, has 141 members elected to four-year terms: 71 in single-member constituencies, and the others in a nationwide vote by proportional representation.
 A party must receive at least 5% of the national vote to be eligible for any of the 70 national seats in the Seimas.

+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Lithuania performs in the mid to high range on overall democratic measures, with particular weaknesses in civic engagement and electoral participation.